bitcoin-api/bitcoin-api/README.md

         Note:

-            unlike the other methods of BitcoinApi
+            unlike the other methods of BitcoinAPI
-            .createToken is accessed through the BitcoinApi class itself, not a bitcoinApi instance of the class
+            .createToken is accessed through the BitcoinAPI class itself, not a bitcoinAPI instance of the class
     */
 })();
 ```